PostHog/posthog.com/contents/blog/measure-product-market-fit.md

 ### Who should use the PMF Survey?

 Feedback is essential to any startup, so it's more a question of how you collect it.
-Some teams may an ad hoc approach suits their style.
+Some teams may find an ad hoc approach suits their style.
 That's fine – we haven't used the PMF Survey at PostHog, for example, and we have strong product-market fit.

-But, as Superhuman proves, the survey is a powerful way to systematize finding product-market fit, especially if you're struggling to find it.
-It's also useful for tracking whether it's improving as you ship new features.
+But, as Superhuman proves, the survey is a powerful way to systematize finding product-market fit.
+It's also useful for tracking whether it's improving as you ship new features, making it useful both before _and_ after you have it.

 | **Pros**                                                                                                                 | **Cons**                                                                                                                 |
 |--------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------|